FlavScents AInsights Entry: Allyl Propionate (CAS: 2408-20-0)

 5. Use in Fragrances

-In the fragrance industry, allyl propionate is utilized in various product types, including perfumes, soaps, and household products.
-It contributes to the top notes of a fragrance, providing a fresh and fruity character.
-Typical concentration ranges in formulations are from 0.1% to 1%, depending on the desired intensity and product type.
-Its volatility makes it suitable for top note applications.
+In fragrance applications, allyl propionate is used in fruity and floral fragrance families.
+It acts as a modifier or impact note, contributing a fresh, sweet, and fruity aroma.
+Typical concentration ranges in fragrance formulations are from trace amounts to 0.5%, depending on the desired intensity and product type.
+Its volatility makes it a top note, providing an initial burst of fragrance that quickly diffuses.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts